lsssantbox/terraform/README.md

 5. **Terragrunt Consideration:** In a real-world scenario, [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/#introduction) would be a preferred choice for its ability to make the code DRY (Don't Repeat Yourself) and introduce additional functionalities on top of Terraform.

 6. **Bastion Host Replacement:** The proposed scenario follows a traditional bastion host approach.
 However, in a practical setting, I recommend replacing it with Session Manager, an Amazon-recommended technology.
 More details on the benefits can be found [here](https://aws.amazon.com/blogs/mt/replacing-a-bastion-host-with-amazon-ec2-systems-manager/).

-7. **Open for Discussion:** I am open to discussing any details and points raised in this list.

 ## Modules